rackerlabs/support-how-to/content/how-to/dedicated-hosting/manage-user-permissions-for-dedicated-hosting/index.md

 This article describes user permissions for Dedicated Hosting and shows you how to manage these permissions.

-You manage permissions in the [MyRackspace portal](https://login.rackspace.com) under **Account > Permissions**.
+To manage permissions in the [MyRackspace portal](https://login.rackspace.com) select **Account > Permissions** .

 **Note**: To access the **Permissions** area in the MyRackspace Portal and modify another user’s permissions, you must have either the **Account Administrator** permission or the **Admin** permission.
 The **Account Administrator** permission grants the user unlimited access to all sections of the MyRackspace Portal.
 The **Admin** permission (on a device or service) grants the user the ability to access and manage the device or service.

-If you don't find the information you need here, then review the **FAQ** section on the left for answers to common user permission problems.
+If you are unable find the information you need here, review the **FAQ** section on the left for answers to common user permission problems.

 ### Categories of permissions

-The following categories of permissions are available for Dedicated Hosting
+There are two types of permissions are available for Dedicated Hosting
 accounts:

 - **Direct permissions**: Grant the user direct access to